allermat/audiovisual_adaptation_fMRI_EEG/README.md

-# Source data for research article "Audiovisual adaptation is expressed in spatial and decisional codes"
+# Source code for research article "Audiovisual adaptation is expressed in spatial and decisional codes"
 **by Máté Aller, Agoston Mihalik, and Uta Noppeney**

 ## Installation
 1. Clone or download this repository
-2. Download all depencies into their individual subfolders within audiovisual_adaptation_fMRI_EEG/code/toolbox/
+2. Download all dependencies into their individual subfolders within audiovisual_adaptation_fMRI_EEG/code/toolbox/
 3. Download source data from [here](https://doi.org/10.6084/m9.figshare.19469861.v2) and unpack into audiovisual_adaptation_fMRI_EEG/results/data/

 ## Usage